SQL Patterns

 FROM station_summary;

--- SAFE: wrap denominator with NULLIF
+-- SAFE: wrap the denominator with NULLIF

 SELECT station_code,